Seth Abramson

 In late 2008, Seth and Iowa Writers’ Workshop classmate Nathaniel Minton, then a regular in the fiction section of McSweeney’s and the co-screenwriter of The Plague (starring James Van der Beek and Ivana Miličević), developed the idea of an autobiography so over-the-top its readers would presume it to be a deception, even if every word of it were accurate.
 Minton made the first attempt at this, and was promptly banned from a nonfiction workshop being run by Ed Carey—who was sure Minton’s memoir was in fact fiction (a genre explicitly disallowed in that workshop).

-With this in mind, Seth starting putting “anti-blurbs” on the back covers of his published books of poetry.
-The worse the verbal depredation someone had heaped upon Seth’s head, the more likely it was he’d make it public; he knew that the actual facts of his life and the content of his character had become immaterial online, so much so that he could tell readers in advance that his literary bio was in fact intended as a work of experimental literature and they’d still frame it as earnest online if doing so made him look a fool or an asshole.
+With this in mind, Seth started putting “anti-blurbs” on the back covers of his published books of poetry.
+The worse the verbal depredation someone had heaped upon Seth’s head, the more likely it was he’d make it public; he knew that the actual content of his character and accurate details of his life had become immaterial online, so much so that he could explain in advance why his bio seemed like wild over-sharing and critics would still accuse him of being senseless to how he was making himself appear if doing so made him look a fool or asshole.
 Any why not?
-The back cover of his poetry collection DATA contained his penis size and his HDL, among other highly personal medical data.
+The back cover of his poetry book DATA documented his penis size and HDL, among other sensitive medical data.

-Once Seth exited his Foster Wallace phase—all do—he realized that a metamodern autobiography had considerably more utility than just serving as “proof-of-concept” for the dominant cultural philosophy of the digital age: it underscores that every component of our lives should be precious to us, and that we should have the courage to share with others all we most value.
-Value is here defined not merely as what pleases us, but also what has shaped us.
-It was during this stage of his evolution as a metamodernist that Seth began giving lectures nationwide to undergraduate creative writing students encouraging them to use in their own writing the same metamodern autobiographical techniques Seth had used to relate his autobiography in the poetry collections comprising his Metamodern Trilogy: Metamericana (2015), DATA (2016), and Golden Age (2017).
+Once Seth exited his Foster Wallace phase—all do—he realized that a metamodern autobiography had considerably more utility than just serving as a “proof-of-concept” for the dominant cultural philosophy of the digital age: it underscored that each component of our lives should be precious to us, and that we should have the courage to share with others all we value, with “value” here defined as not merely what pleases us but what we know has shaped us.
+It was during this stage of his evolution as an early metamodernist that Seth began giving lectures to undergraduate creative writing students that encouraged them to use in their own writing the same metamodern autobiographical techniques Seth had used to detail his autobiography in the poetry collections comprising his Metamodern Trilogy: Metamericana (2015), DATA (2016), and Golden Age (2017).

 Under 200 people ever read those books.
 But the idea of a metamodern autobiography survives.